MadSkunky/PhoenixRising/README.md

 ### Better Classes

-Reworks, rebalances and overhauls all 7 vanilla classes and most of their skills and also introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
-Below is the explanation how 3rd row is compiled:
+<b>FEATURES:</b>

-Better Classes 3rd row features 2 Background perks, 2 Faction Perks, 2 Class Perks and 1 Proficiency Perk
+BETTER CLASSES: Overhaul and rebalance of all 7 vanilla classes adding many new skills, combos and tactics Introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
+Learn more: https://youtu.be/XcaObJJaHCw

-"Background perks": represent character personality and tell something about himself and postapocalyptic world of Phoenix Point
+FESTERING SKIES RETOLD: Completely rewritten the story of Festering skies - finally it makes sense and aligns properly with game lore.

-They are aquired on level 1 and 5 and are chosen randomly from a pool of 19 total perks.
+BALANCE ADJUSTMENTS: Many skills and some items have been changed in the mod.
+See complete list of changes here: TBD You can turn off this setting in Config, but its highly recommended you try playing the mod with default settings first.

-"Faction Perks": Each recruit comes from specific faction that affects his training and abilities.
-These Perks are aquired on level 2 and 7 and are fixed based on faction, but elite classes(Priest, Technician and Inflitrator) get their own unique faction perks on level 6.
+ENEMIES IMPROVED: Worms are made faster and Mindfraggers are more threatening.
+Can be turned off in the Config.

-"Class Skills" aquired on lvl 3 and 6 are powerful abilities that define the class and are direct expansion of his row 1 skill tree.
-As class-defining abilities they are only available on core class, allowing unique multi-class combinations, where Assault-Sniper is not the same as Sniper-Assault.
+HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty.
+Can be turned off in the Config.

-Finally "Proficiency Perk" is randomly aquired on lvl 4 and simply allows you to learn additional weapon proficiency.
+BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name.
+Can be turned off in the Config.

 <b>INSTALLATION:</b> 7z file must be selected via "Add Mod" button in Modnix